New Forest Pigs and Piglets

 - a life of swine!

-If you visit around October you should be lucky enough to spot pigs in the open New Forest.
-They will have been put out on the Commoners Right of Mast.
-Here's what this means
+If you visit around September/October/November you should be lucky enough to spot pigs in the open New Forest.
+They will have been put out on the Commoners Right of Mast. ( To be a New Forest Commoner your property has to have Commonin Rights, not every property in the National Park has these rights.
+Here's what Rigth of Mast means

 • Common of Mast